theguythatmakesstuff/SonicStallPythonServer/README.md

 # SSPS
-SSPS is a shitty python server to interface with the sonic stall.
+SSPS is a somewhat-bad python server to interface with the sonic stall.